What Is An Intrathecal Pain Pump?

 The subarachnoid or intrathecal space is the fluid-filled cavity around your spinal cord.
 It is where cerebrospinal fluid (CSF) flows, nourishing and protecting your brain and spinal cord.
 Because it bypasses the path that oral medication takes through your body, the intrathecal drug pump is more efficient than oral medication.
 In addition, when using a pump, you only need around 1/300 the quantity of drug (morphine or baclofen) that you would when having it orally.

-Why is an Intrathecal Pain Pump Performed?
+Why Is An Intrathecal Pain Pump Performed?

 Its main goal is to disrupt pain sensations traveling via the spinal cord.
 Medication is administered into the intrathecal space directly.
 Intrathecal pumps can assist in the treatment of several severe pain disorders.
 It can help with three types of pain: